Establishing eligibility for accommodations for disability is an interactive, 3-step process

 Accessibility Services would find the following information helpful in its efforts to establish a student’s eligibility for accommodations for a confirmed disability:

-For disabilities that are not readily apparent or that may change over time, documentation should be recent enough to describe the present condition and limitations (be aware that testing agencies like the GRE, LSAT, and MCAT may require documentation that is even more current).
+For disabilities that are not readily apparent or that may change over time, documentation should be recent enough to describe the present condition and limitations (testing agencies like the GRE, LSAT, and MCAT may require documentation that is even more current).

 If you have an injury or are recovering from an illness or surgery that substantially limits a major life activity, or are in the process of being evaluated for a physical or mental condition, Lawrence may grant academic accommodations on a temporary basis.
 You must provide appropriate documentation to be eligible for accommodations on an ongoing basis.